paulohenriquevn/aws-solutions-architect/README.md

   - **D:** Gerenciar um serviço de ingestão em instâncias EC2 distribui a carga manualmente e requer mais esforço operacional, além de não ser ideal para tamanhos de dados em petabytes.

 ### Question #226

-**Texto original:**
-A company collects data from thousands of remote devices by using a RESTful web services application that runs on an Amazon EC2 instance.
-The EC2 instance receives the raw data, transforms the raw data, and stores all the data in an Amazon S3 bucket.
-The number of remote devices will increase into the millions soon.
-The company needs a highly scalable solution that minimizes operational overhead.
-Which combination of steps should a solutions architect take to meet these requirements?
-(Choose two.)
-A. Use AWS Glue to process the raw data in Amazon S3.
-B. Use Amazon Route 53 to route traffic to different EC2 instances.
-C. Add more EC2 instances to accommodate the increasing amount of incoming data.
-D. Send the raw data to Amazon Simple Queue Service (Amazon SQS).
-Use EC2 instances to process the data.
-E. Use Amazon API Gateway to send the raw data to an Amazon Kinesis data stream.
-Configure Amazon Kinesis Data Firehose to use the data stream as a source to deliver the data to Amazon S3.

-**Tradução:**
 Uma empresa coleta dados de milhares de dispositivos remotos usando um aplicativo de serviços web RESTful que é executado em uma instância Amazon EC2.
 A instância EC2 recebe os dados brutos, transforma os dados brutos e armazena todos os dados em um bucket Amazon S3.
 O número de dispositivos remotos aumentará para milhões em breve.
 A empresa precisa de uma solução altamente escalável que minimize a sobrecarga operacional.
 Quais combinações de etapas o arquiteto de soluções deve tomar para atender a esses requisitos?
 (Escolha duas.)
 A. Usar o AWS Glue para processar os dados brutos no Amazon S3.